code-serg/blog-next/README.md

 # Blog-Next

-Blog-Next is a full-feature blog based on Next.js.
+Blog-Next is a full-feature blog built on the MERN stack with the Next.js framework.
+The blog is a mobile-responsive site, with user accounts, markdown editor, comments and much more.

 ## Features